 In the following example, the color cast is removed using the black and white samplers.
-The sampled points are circled.

 Once any point is placed on the curve, you can move it around to adjust the colors similar to the one you sampled.
 You can delete points with the delete key on the keyboard, or right-clicking on the Curve to get a contextual menu.